 - it has a big financial stake in the plans being approved: it's a landowner and business partner in the development company, and will get £millions from its share when planning approval is given

 - planning approval for these towers will immediately increase the value of nearby Council-owned land so that they can demolish and rebuild higher on those too, again, gaining £millions - i.e. it's a precedent, and won't end here

 - the developer says that the designs for the skyscrapers are what the Council asked for - i.e. that the Council has encouraged and promoted these plans, which will permanently and irreversibly harm our city

 - the Council clearly and strongly supports the plans at the most senior level.
-For example, the Leader of the Council has said (M.E.N.) that objectors have made "silly" arguments, and "just don’t like tall buildings".
+For example, the Leader of the Council has said that objectors have made "silly" arguments, and 'just don’t like tall buildings'.
 That's nonsense, as comments in this petition make plain.
 Our problem with these towers is that they're in the wrong place, 500ft from the Town Hall entrance, overwhelming our civic centre.
-Last summer, a town hall boss said that "...given the cash already ploughed into Neville’s project, it is ‘highly unlikely’ it will not be granted planning permission" (also M.E.N).
+Last summer, a town hall boss said in the local paper that '...given the cash already ploughed into Neville’s project, it is ‘highly unlikely’ it will not be granted planning permission').

 The Council often has to decide on planning applications where it has some sort of interest, such as school extensions.
 But this nothing like a school extension - it would have a huge impact on Manchester's nationally significant civic centre and beyond.

 There are thus sound and solid reasons to ask Central Government use its power to step in and stop Manchester City Council from making this planning decision and allowing these towers to be built.
 The law allows this - but only for applications that are of more than local interest.
 In those cases, the Secretary of State can appoint an independent Planning Inspector to make the decision instead.